ibm-cloud-docs/account/vrf-service-endpoint.md

 Enabling VRF permanently alters networking for your account.
 Be sure that you understand the impact to your account and resources.
 After you enable VRF, it cannot be disabled.
 {: important}

 To enable VRF, create a support case with your request.
+This option applies only to billable accounts.

 1. In the console, go to **Manage > Account**, then click **Account settings**.
 1. In the Virtual routing and forwarding section, click **Create case**.